The Red Balloon: Production

 Lamorisse, a former auditor at the Institut des hautes études cinématographiques (IDHEC), employed a crew composed entirely of IDHEC graduates for the film.

-The main role of Pascal is played by Lamorisse's son, Pascal Lamorisse.
+The main role of Pascal is played by Lamorisse's son Pascal.
 French singer Renaud and his brother appear at the end of the film as twin brothers in red coats.
-They were cast in the roles through their uncle, Edmond Séchan, the film's director of photography.
+They were cast in the roles through their uncle Edmond Séchan, the film's director of photography.

 Release

-The film premiered and opened nationwide in France on 19 October 1956; it was released in the United Kingdom on 23 December 1956 (as the supporting film to the 1956 Royal Performance Film The Battle of the River Plate, which ensured it a wide distribution) and in the United States on 11 March 1957.
+The film premiered and opened nationwide in France on 19 October 1956 and was released in the United Kingdom on 23 December 1956 (as the supporting film to the 1956 Royal Film Performance feature The Battle of the River Plate, which ensured it a wide distribution) and in the United States on 11 March 1957.

-The film has been featured in many festivals over the years, including the Wisconsin International Children's Film Festival; the Los Angeles Outfest Gay and Lesbian Film Festival; the Wisconsin Film Festival; and others.

-The film, in its American television premiere, was introduced by then-actor Ronald Reagan as an episode of the CBS anthology series General Electric Theater on 2 April 1961.
+For the film's American television premiere, it was introduced by Ronald Reagan as an episode of the CBS anthology series General Electric Theater in 1961.

-The film is popular in elementary classrooms throughout the United States and Canada.
-A four-minute clip is on the rotating list of programming on Classic Arts Showcase.